Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="cat"></a>  cat

-The **cat** command (short for concatonate) allows you to view contents of a file called **file1** on the screen.
+The **cat** command (short for concatenate) allows you to view contents of a file called **file1** on the screen.
 Type

 ```bash
 cat file1
 ```
 You can also view multiple files by listing them after **cat**.

-If you run the cat command without specifing a file to read, it reads the standard input (the keyboard), and on receiving the 'end of file' (^D), copies it to the standard output (the screen).
+If you run the cat command without specifying a file to read, it reads the standard input (the keyboard), and on receiving the 'end of file' (^D), copies it to the standard output (the screen).
 We will use this later when talking about redirection.

 #### <a name="less"></a> less